xdaijin/xdaijin.github.io/content/docs/02/_index.md

 ---
-title: 基础篇 - 语言
+title: 02 | 基础篇 - Java
 type: docs
 weight: 3
 sidebar:
-  open: true
+  open: false
 ---

 Pages can be organized into folders.